mshakirDr/MultiFeatureTaggerEnglish/README.md

+# In addition to below:
+`MFTE_3.0_extended.pl` contains the extended version as it was used in my researh paper.
+A more recent version will be released in Python (link tbd).
+This script needs Stanford Tagger tagged texts (should be tagged separately).
+Stanford tagged texts should be in the folder named ending with `_MFTE_tagged`, e.g. `corpus_MFTE_tagged` where `corpus` is the folder with original texts.
+The rest of the command is the same as Le Foll's original description below.
+Just use the correct script name that is `MFTE_3.0_extended.pl`.

 # The Multi-Feature Tagger of English (MFTE) v.3.0

 The Multi-Feature Tagger of English (hereafter: the MFTE) is an automatic tagger for the analysis of situational variation in standard written and spoken general English.
 The MFTE was originally developed for use in multi-feature/multi-dimensional analysis (MDA; Biber 1984; 1988; 1995; Conrad & Biber 2013), a widely used framework first developed by Douglas Biber in the late 1980s.
 In short, MDA is based on the theoretical assumption that register-based variation can be observed as differences in patterns of co-occurring lexico-grammatical features, which result from texts having register-specific communicative goals and contexts of use.